dwhiteheadCEI/intro-to-openai-development/labs/lab1-intro-and-setup.md

 Now that you're in, let's start with a basic chat.
 On the left is all of our chat sessions.
 Hovering over them, we can export them for sharing, give them specific names for easily finding them later or delete them.

 Lets create a new chat by clicking next to the ChatGPT button at the top left.
-After creating a new chat, we can choose our chat model located at the top left.
+After creating a new chat, we can choose our model located at the top left.
 We'll get into models later, but for now let's select "GPT-3.5".
 Try asking ChatGPT for the answer to a question that you know the answer to in the "Message ChatGPT" prompt window.

 Did it give you an expected answer back?
 Great!
 If not, we'll get into how to get more expected responses later in the lab.

 Next, let's try telling ChatGPT something that we want it to remember.
 For instance, "My name is Fred".
 After it responds, let's ask it "What is my name?"
 Note that the bot responds with the name we told it before.
 This is because ChatGPT has built-in chat memory that it can utilize to help it answer prompts.
 This can be very useful for continuous workflows with a bot as you change things on the fly or are just looking for a a back and forth conversation.
 Note that these chats, as well as any chats you create with the service have a session-based memory.
 This means that any time you create a new session, all history will be reserved to that session and won't be accessed by any other session that was or will be created.

 ## Prompt Engineering
 Great!
 So we have the basics down, but we'd like to extend our functionality a bit.
+How can we do that with just text?

 Prompt engineering is the process of shaping a prompt to elicit desired responses.
 It's not unlike phrasing a question differently depending on who you are speaking to.
-The most process for prompt engineering is simply adjusting the wording, structure or context of the prompt.
+The process for prompt engineering is simply adjusting the wording, structure or context of the prompt.
 The more fine-tuned your prompt is, the more consistent of results you can expect.

+It's important to remember that when we distill ChatGPT down to its most basic form, it's not much more than the predictive text you would find on other apps like sms or google.
+When you ask it a question about something complex, it is _not_ understanding the concepts required to form an opinion on that subject, it is predicting the answer you want it to give you and giving it to you based off of a huge database of potential resources to pull from.
+We're not teaching it how to do anything, nor is it learning how to do anything on its own (at least we hope!), it's just really good at finding answers to questions and reshaping those answers to fit a more specific prompt.

 Let's create a new session.
 Ask a pointed question again, but this time lets define some _intent_.